troperville

 We're all on a Show Within a Show!
 My real name is Tracy Morgan!

-• In a recent episode of How I Met Your Mother, where Marshall and Lily hold a game show to decide which of their friends is to be the guardian/godparent of their newborn child, Marshall gives the opening narration of the show to the camera.
+• In an episode of How I Met Your Mother, where Marshall and Lily hold a game show to decide which of their friends is to be the guardian/godparent of their newborn child, Marshall gives the opening narration of the show to the camera.
 Ted asks him who he's talking to.

 • There were times on Green Acres when Lisa Douglas couldn't sleep because she could see the credits.
 Oliver never saw them.